FermiParadox/TorBrowser_mouse_track_deanon/README.md

-There are probably many similar ways the user can be de-anonymized.
+There are probably many similar ways the user can be deanonymized.
 Not all are examined here.

 ### Tor is unaware of the attack